Vol. XL, No. 12

 Wang, David Glick (Alternate), and Min Zou.
 Provost Stephens and Student Government

 Absent and not represented by their Alternates were; Mary Elizabeth Ambery, Ronald Clayton, Kim Dillivan, Arrick Jackson, Bonnie Stepenhoff, Marc Strauss, Rebecca Summary, Xuesong Zhang, and Martha Zlokovich

 Approval of minutes Vol. XL-11 was moved by Senator MacLeay and seconded by Senator Scott.
 The motion carried.

 Chair Champine reminded the Senate that Interim Grade Reporting runs March 4 through March 13, 2006.

 Chair Champine reported that he attended the Administrative Council meeting on February 28, 2006.
 He reported that they reviewed the Student Success Initiative ideas.
-He indicated that the one that will impact faulty the most is the idea of creating an ad hoc or faculty advisers' forum to collect information on faculty advising activity.
+He indicated that the one that will impact faulty the most is the idea of creating an ad hoc or faculty advisors' forum to collect information on faculty advising activity.
 He indicated that he would distribute the revised Student Success Initiative ideas to the Senate electronically.
 The Senate held discussion on the Student Success Initiatives ideas.

 Chair Champine reported that he attended the Dean's Council March 1, 2006.

 He indicated that they discussed Banner Advising Training.
-He indicated that it is foreseeable that each faculty adviser will have to know about traditional advising by either Self Service or Internet Native Banner.
+He indicated that it is foreseeable that each faculty advisor will have to know about traditional advising by either Self Service or Internet Native Banner.
 Discussion was held on Banner Advising Training by the Senate.

 Chair Champine reviewed the Faculty Senate's meeting schedule for informational purposes.
 He indicated that the March 29 meeting will be the last chance to introduce new business for completion this term.